Wandalen/wTools/module/core/data_fmt/docs/feature/003_unified_format_interface.md

 #### TableView

 The canonical data format consumed by all formatters.
-It holds a `TableMetadata` header and rows as a two-dimensional collection of string values.
+It holds a `TableMetadata` header and rows as `Vec< Vec< DecoratedText > >` — each cell may carry an optional ANSI color plus independent bold/dim weight flags, not a plain string.

 #### Format Trait